Jan 1901 A

 1995-1996 A 96-97 3rd

-The first reliable records describe Spurs as wearing navy and white hooped tops with their usual navy blue shorts and stockings when a change was needed between 1908 and the 1940s.
+Spurs' usually wore navy and white striped shirts with their usual shorts and socks in the Edwardian period although red shirts appeared in 1912.
 There were, however, several occasions when various different shirts were used in FA Cup matches as well as one or two League games.

 Navy shirts with white knickers were adopted late in the 1949-50 season and, although they usually wore striped shirts between 1953 and 1956, the plain shirts made several appearances as well.